 - Exploring Conditional Format Performance Part 3: What’s slow, whats buggy and whats faster!

-I want to tie together a couple of aspects I have found to managing this problem.
+I want to tie together a couple of aspects I have found in managing this problem.

-So my view on this problem is you have two approaches to take.
+So my view there are two approaches to this problem you can take.